 The Valuation Office no longer changes rateable values.
 They cannot be changed by water companies and cannot be appealed by the customer.
 So any home improvements to a property since 1990 aren't considered.
 In cases where the rateable value is clearly invalid, for example, if a property is redeveloped and split into flats, the only alternative way to charge is to fit a water meter.

 If you want a water meter, we'll fit one for free.
-Find out more here.
+Find out more about meters here.

 How does rateable value affect my bill?

 The important thing to remember is that rateable value charging is not related to the actual amount of water you use.
 The calculation is simply the rateable value multiplied by a charge for each service (water and/or wastewater).
 Single occupier discount given for council tax doesn't apply to water charges.